walliscode/SteamRot/README.md

 I'm predicting that this will be expanded to include other systems in the future, but if not this could be collapsed down to just a call to the SceneManager.

+The UpdateScenes function will also be responsible for the logic deciding which vector of scenes to update

+1. [sMovement](#smovement): handles the movement of all entities in the scene.

 ## Style Guide

 In general we follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).